Händer som sträcker sig efter avhandlingar.

 Data management plans

-A data management plan (DMP) is a living documentation that describes how data is treated within a research project.
-It is always a good idea to start writing a data management plan in the beginning of a project to get a picture of how you are going to handle your data, and it can be updated during the project if needed.
-It is also good if everyone involved in the project has taken part of the plan.
-Information that can be included in a data management plan is policies on naming files, how files should be stored or who the person responsible for personal data is.
+A data management plan describes how data is treated within a research project.
+It is always a good idea to start writing a data management plan in the beginning of a project to get a picture of which kind of data the project will collect, how it should be stored and whether it can be shared after the end of the project.
+Information that can be included in a data management plan is policies on naming files, how files should be stored and who is the data controller within the project.
+A data management plan needs to be updated during the course of the project.

-Södertörn has its own data management plan External link, opens in new window. that you can find on Medarbetarwebben.
+Södertörn University has designed a template for data management plans External link, opens in new window., which you can find on Medarbetarwebben.

-Writing a data management plan can be challenging, but there are several resources that give advice and guidance on how you do it:
+Writing a data management plan can be challenging, but there are several resources that give advice and guidance:

 EU projects External link, opens in new window.